documentationfor yFiles for HTML 3.0.0.1

 Snapping is supported by the following interactions:

-There are a few different snap lines, some of which are only active with certain interactions:
+There are several different snap references, some of which are only active with certain interactions:

 Border and center snap lines